 The standard for a trademark owner to invoke tacking is strict.
 [Citation.]
 The party seeking to tack bears the burden to show the old mark and the new mark "'create the same, continuing commercial impression' so that consumers 'consider both as the same mark."
 Hana, 574 U.S. at 422 (quoting Van Dyne-Crotty, 926 F.2d at 1159).
-In other words, the marks must be "legal equivalents."1 Id.
+In other words, the marks must be "legal equivalents."
+Id. ....

-1Although the terminology "legal equivalents" is typically used, the Supreme Court has made clear this is a factual
+&lt;sup>1Although the terminology "legal equivalents" is typically used, the Supreme Court has made clear this is a factual question.
+Hana, 574 U.S. at 422-23 (abrogating prior decisions holding this was a legal question).

-While rare, tacking can apply in situations where the marks are sufficiently similar such that a consumer would understand the two marks identify the same source. . . .
+While rare, tacking can apply in situations where the marks are sufficiently similar such that a consumer would understand the two marks identify the same source....